 Cat owners know how excited cats can get when it comes to food time.
 For most kitties, as soon as they hear the wet food can cracking open, the meows cannot be stopped!
 Depressed cats, however, often lack appetites and excitement about food, even when you crack open a can of the smelliest tuna.
 Decreased appetite can also be a warning sign of illness, again, a checkup may be necessary.

 Some cats may become more vocal when depressed.
 These will often be noticeably “unhappy” noises that are different from normal meows.
 They are low-pitched, mournful yowls.

 Most cats have an innate sense of "stranger danger" and dive under the bed for cover when friends come to visit.
 But if your cat begins hiding constantly, even during the times they would usually socialize with you (like during feeding time), there may be something in their environment that is causing them to be depressed or even stressed.

 How to Help

 If your cat is depressed, don’t worry - there are ways to help get them out of their feline funk.
 The first is to identify what may be causing the depression.

 Cats that don’t get enough interaction or stimulation can become depressed.
-But it's important to keep your cat mentally and physically active for them to be their happiest, healthiest selves!
+It's important to keep your cat mentally and physically active for them to be their happiest, healthiest selves!
 Try taking 15 minutes to play with your kitty; try a few different toys to see what type they like best.
 Do they prefer a wand or teaser toy?
 Or are they more of a laser pointer fanatic?Ideally, you'll want to find a toy that is fun for both you and your cat.
 App-controlled toys, like the Mouse Hunt Toy, might be more up your alley.
-It is an interactive toy you can control from your phone while your cat does all the work.
-It's a fun, enriching way to play with your cat after a long day at work.